hypotisctic/ojteyesonlycuddy/README.md

 <div align="center">
-<h1>OJT-Ware</h1>
-<h3>thx for the inspiration saltandchicken and vaehz</h3>
+<h1>OJT-Ware, the best universal script for OJT's interns</h1>
 </div>

+### thx for the idea/help [vaehz](https://www.youtube.com/@vaehz) and inspiration [saltandchicken](https://www.roblox.com/users/858655930/profile), the one and only OJT

 > [!WARNING]
-> its super crude, atleast stuff rotates
+> its super crude, atleast stuff rotates :shipit:

+> [!NOTE]
-this is my first "gui" i cant rlly make my own scripts except for stuff in like brainrot games
+> this is my first "gui" i cant rlly make my own scripts except for stuff in like brainrot games,

-check out the screenshots before executing
+> check out the screenshots before executing

 ## script in releases